 CHEM 267.
 Topics in Physical Chemistry.
 1-3 Credits.

 Selected topics of current interest in physical chemistry.
 See Schedule of Courses for specific titles.
 May be repeated for credit with different content.
+Topics vary by offering; periodic offering at intervals that may exceed four years.
 Prerequisite: CHEM 260.

 CHEM 274.
 Solid State Chemistry.
 3 Credits.

 Explores the rich field of solid-state chemistry.
 Solid-state materials represent some of the most promising advanced materials in development, with applications ranging from pharmaceuticals to flexible electronics.
 Introduces the chemical physics surrounding solids.
 Topics include (but are not limited to) crystals and their properties, nanomaterials, semiconductors, and characterization methods.
 Prerequisite: CHEM 165.